zosealge/RPG/README.md

 # RPG
-Simple ASCII RPG Game with enemies, fireballs and... adventure

-binaries are compiled on openSUSE Tumbleweed x86_64
+Simple real-time roguelike RPG made using ncurses

-RPG game version 0.3.5
+RPG game version 0.3.6
-Map Editor version 0.2.0
+Map Editor version 0.3.1

 # COMPILE
 - make rpg - to compile RPG
 - make editor - to compile map editor

-written in linux
+written in linux, will compile on MacOS too

-for macOS change the strncpy for strcpy_s

 windows untested... and fk windows anyway

-please use at least 100x30 terminal size
+please use at least 100x30 terminal size - any terminal will do

 # TO DO
 - terminal size detect and prevent from start when too small
-- move malloc from load submenu to program initialization section and pass pointer to load submenu
+- end game when all enemies are dead
+- bigger maps (out of bounds of terminal size)
+- more collectibles
+- more spells(?)

 # KNOWN BUGS
 - entering into map selection submenu from entry screen, not selecting map, and exit cause seg fault